dapalex/DBFeeder/README.md

 DBFeeder is an all-in-one solution that crawls and scraps information from the web to then populating a relational database.

-The development is in progress as well as the documentation
+_The development is in progress as well as the documentation_

 ## Architecture

-Given the workload and complexity of the ..components.. has been designed as follows:

 - Crawler: multithread, 1 task for each source
 - Scraper: multiprocess, 1 process for each source
 - DataAccessCommand: multicontainer, 1 container for each DB table

-The architecture has been designed primarily to widen my personal knowledge .... hands on as deep as possible ... on the following stacks:
+Stacks:
 - Docker
 - .Net 7
-Secondarily in order to:
+- RabbitMQ
+- SQLite

 maximize throughput
 allow scalability
+efficiency
 ensure robustness (needs more work) allow reusability

-...........in terms of efficiency, robustness, scalability and reusability

 A simplified CQRS pattern has been applied consisting of a single DB and one DAC service for each table

-## Services

-It is composed of three main docker service models:

-- Crawler Service: the
-- Scraper Service:
-- Data Access Command Service:

 ### Crawler